 Across the street, in the church, Luis Martinez sits with fellow congregation members in the darkened sanctuary.
 A projector screen at the front of the church shows a live transmission from the main Light of the World church in Guadalajara.

 Outside the church window the bouncy castles start to deflate, as members in the sanctuary bow to pray, in sync with the transmission.

-Later, Luis will say that, in spite of the rain, the festival was a success.
+Later, Martinez will say that, in spite of the rain, the festival was a success.
 The money raised will eventually help the church expand and build a new temple.

 “The Light of the World church, she keeps moving forward,” he said.
 “It will never stay on one level but will continue to rise up – as the word of God says – like the light of dawn.”